microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/New-MgBetaPolicyCrossTenantAccessPolicyPartner.md

     - `[IsCompliantDeviceAccepted <Boolean?>]`: Specifies whether compliant devices from external Azure AD organizations are trusted.
     - `[IsHybridAzureAdJoinedDeviceAccepted <Boolean?>]`: Specifies whether hybrid Azure AD joined devices from external Azure AD organizations are trusted.
     - `[IsMfaAccepted <Boolean?>]`: Specifies whether MFA from external Azure AD organizations is trusted.
-  - `[IsInMultiTenantOrganization <Boolean?>]`: Identifies whether a tenant is a member of a multi-tenant organization.
+  - `[IsInMultiTenantOrganization <Boolean?>]`: Identifies whether a tenant is a member of a multitenant organization.
   - `[IsServiceProvider <Boolean?>]`: Identifies whether the partner-specific configuration is a Cloud Service Provider for your organization.
   - `[TenantId <String>]`: The tenant identifier for the partner Azure AD organization.
 Read-only.
 Key.
   - `[TenantRestrictions <IMicrosoftGraphCrossTenantAccessPolicyTenantRestrictions>]`: crossTenantAccessPolicyTenantRestrictions